jeyabalajis/aws-certified-sa-pro-notes/docs/network/vpc.md

 4. Service consumers create interface VPC endpoints to connect to the endpoint services (created in service provider account)
 5. You can configure Amazon Route 53 to route domain traffic to a VPC endpoint.
 6. If the NLB is in multiple AZ, and the ENI in multiple AZ, the solution is fault tolerant!
-7. NLB on the service provider side and ENI on the service consumer side.
+7. NLB on the service provider side and VPC endpoint on the service consumer side.

 ### Interface endpoint